 Funding for bus services has been steadily reduced in recent years.
-Government grants ceased, leading to a reduction in support for conventional bus services, though the grants for community transport were ring fenced.
-Since the Government transferred the responsibility for administration of ENCTS in West Sussex from District/Borough Councils to the County Council in 2011/12 funding for the scheme has been increased by over £2.5m since it transferred to WSCC in order to meet inflationary pressure, putting further pressure on reducing budgets.
+Government grants ceased leading to a reduction in support for conventional bus services though the grants for Community Transport were ring fenced.
+When the Government transferred the responsibility for administration of ENCTS in West Sussex from District/Borough Councils to the County Council there was a £3m shortfall that we had to fund from elsewhere putting further pressure on reducing budgets.